TermMC/gapry.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm a software developer in Macau.
+Hi, My Name is Gapry.
+I'm a Software Designer in Macao